 You will have to think about the kind of food that you will be cooking in these devices.
 Certain food items require a certain temperature setting to cook.
 For example, if you want to roast chicken, you’d have to preheat your toaster oven to about 450°F. On the other hand, if you were to roast beef, then a preheating temperature of 375°F is needed.
 So if you get an oven that maxes out at 400°F, it would be highly unlikely that you will be able to roast your chicken perfectly.

-We mentioned that temperature range is a very important factor to consider when buying a toaster oven.
+We mentioned that temperature range is a very important factor to consider when buying toaster ovens.
 What we failed (purposely, nonetheless) to mention is that you will also need exceptionally good controls.
 You will need to be able to control both the temperature and time as a start.
 Now, if you can also control the level of browning or shade of toasting effects on your food, then that would simply be amazing.
 If you can also fine-tune the different temperature and timer settings, then that would also be a big plus.

 Equally important will be how you establish these controls.
 Would you want to turn a dial or would you rather be pressing on a button?
 Would you also require a visual feedback on the settings that you have chosen?
 This is where an LCD screen will come in really handy.
 And speaking of LCD, would you care to have an LED backlit one or something that is reminiscent of 80s digital technology?